Nicely, Nicely

-Nicely, Nicely is the debut album by the Blake Babies, released in 1987 (see 1987 in music).
+Nicely, Nicely is the debut album by the Blake Babies, released in 1987.
 The band financed the album themselves.

 Critical reception

 Trouser Press praised the "tunefully presentable songs and the unsettling range of Hatfield’s all-over-the-place singing."
 The Rough Guide to Rock called the album "shambolic," writing that "it was clearly the sound of a band trying to find their way."